 Irish in the NFL: Matthias Farley emerges in Titans win

-The Tennessee Titans defense took care of business in a 27-3 win at home against the defending AFC champion Kansas City Chiefs (3-4).
-The Titans’ (5-2) defense forced three turnovers.
+The Tennessee Titans (5-2) defense took care of business in a 27-3 win at home against the defending AFC champion Kansas City Chiefs (3-4), forcing three turnovers.
 Former Notre Dame player Matthias Farley was involved in two of those three turnovers, forcing a fumble and recovering a fumble.

 (Fumble recovery at 0:48 in video below, forced fumble at 2:12)